nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 `edit -i INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [$/SALARY] [s/STATUS] [r/ROLE]... [t/TAG]...`

-* Edits the staff of the specified `NAME`, `INDEX`
+* Edits the staff of the specified `NAME`, `INDEX`.
 The index refers to the index number shown in the displayed staff list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index **must be a positive integer** 1, 2, 3, … within the range of staff list.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.